dhadkara/AWSCerts-prep/eb.md

 - To upgrade new version, upload new zip from console
 - UI for rollback based on code version
 - Can upload code from local machine or a public S3 bucket. __If want to use code commit then can only use EB CLI__

+### Custom Platforms

+AWS Elastic Beanstalk supports custom platforms.
+A custom platform is a more advanced customization than a custom image in several ways.
+A custom platform lets you develop an entire new platform from scratch, customizing the operating system, additional software, and scripts that Elastic Beanstalk runs on platform instances.

+You create your own Elastic Beanstalk platform using __Packer__, which is an open-source tool for creating machine images for many platforms, including AMIs for use with Amazon Elastic Compute Cloud (Amazon EC2)